 In this starting method of induction motor starting, torque is reduced to 1/3 of starting torque obtained with direct switching.
 The star delta starters are very suitable for delta connected motors up to 25 H.P.

-In this starting method of induction motor, a reduced voltage is obtained by means of an autotransformer is connected in series with each stator phase.
+In an autotransformer starter, a reduced voltage is obtained by means of an autotransformer is connected in series with each stator phase.
 As the current flows through the autotransformer a voltage drop occurs which causes a reduced voltage across motor terminals.

 At the time of start, less voltage is applied to the motor by a three pole double throw switch.
 After the motor has accelerated to about full speed, the operating handle is moved to run position.
 Overload protection and under voltage protection is provided as explained in DOL stating method of induction motor.